LightSpring Home Care

 Adopt a Team Approach to to Fall Prevention

-We recognize that many home-bound patients will be receiving care from various sources including physical therapists, skilled nurses, social workers as well as physicians.
-Our long term care team will ensure that all medical information relevant to fall prevention is obtained during intake and that all development we observe are properly communicated to family members as well as other care providers.
+We recognize that many home-bound clients will be receiving care from various sources, including physical therapists, skilled nurses, social workers, as well as physicians.
+Our long-term care team will ensure that all medical information relevant to fall prevention is obtained during intake and that all developments we observe are properly communicated to family members as well as other care providers.

 Step 5